-Ph.D. in Nursing Education
+Ph.D. in Nursing, focusing on Nursing Education

 Teaching the next generation of nurses is a powerful way to influence the future of healthcare.
 Prepare for this next step in your career with the convenience of online courses and the one-week Summer Institute.
 The theme of leadership flows through this program, and it will help you achieve the role you deserve in higher education.
 Your investment of time is three years for courses and a dissertation.